 Rara Lake is the biggest and deepest freshwater lake in the Nepal Himalayas situated at 2,990 m with water surface of 10.8 sq km and a maximum depth of 167 m.
 In September 2007, it was declared a Ramsar site, covering 15.83 sq km including the surrounding wetland.
 Rara Lake is surrounded by the magnificent view of snow-capped Himalayan peaks and Rara National park.
 Rara National Park (flora consists of 1074 species, of which 16 are endemic to Nepal; the fauna includes 51 species of mammals and 214 species of birds) was established in 1976 to preserve the beauty of the lake.

-There are two routes for Raral Lake Trek Jumla- via Bumri to the east or Sinja to the West.
-This off the beaten trekking trail goes through Baragaun, Pina, Gumgari all the way leading to Rara lake.
-Much of the track passes through rhododendron, pine, spruce and juniper forests with constant backdrop of western Himalayan peaks such as Api Himal, Saipal and Buraburi.
+The trek begins with the flight to Nepalgunj and Jumla from Kathmandu.
+Then off the beaten trekking trail goes through Baragaun, Pina, Gumgari all the way leading to Rara Lake.
+Thakur society is dominant in the community into the area.
+Thakur Baba’s Temple is situated in the southeast corner of the lake.
+Local people believe that the god Thakur shot an arrow to open the passage of the lake reducing the damage caused by flooding.
+Much of the track passes through rhododendron, pine, spruce and juniper forests with a constant backdrop of western Himalayan peaks such as Api Himal, Saipal and Buraburi.
 Since the lower belt is inhabited by Khas people you will encounter many Hindu temples such as Chandan Nath Temple in Jumla.

 You will return via Sinja valley which could be an attractive spot for seeing archaeological remains of medieval states.
-It is also one of the highest rice growing area in Nepal.
+It is also one of the highest rice-growing areas in Nepal.
 From here you drop down to Jumla through Jaljale Chaur.